10 Tips to Help Prevent Dust Explosions

 Consider the following guidelines from OSHA as you assess your facility:

-KNOW THAT MOST DUSTS ARE COMBUSTIBLE.
+- KNOW THAT MOST DUST IS COMBUSTIBLE.
 According to OSHA, any solid that can catch fire can become explosive when turned into dust.
-The NFPA's Industrial Fire Hazards Handbook states, "Any industrial process that reduces a combustible material and some normally noncombustible materials to a finely divided state, presents a potential for a serious fire, or explosion.
-For example, aluminum, bronze and polypropylene dust are all combustible.
+The NFPA's Industrial Fire Hazards Handbook states, "Any industrial process that reduces a combustible material and some normally non-combustible materials to a finely divided state, presents a potential for a serious fire, or explosion.
+For example, aluminum, bronze, and polypropylene dust are all combustible.

-ENSURE ELECTRICAL WIRING AND EQUIPMENT IS APPROVED FOR USE IN YOUR DUST HAZARD CONDITIONS.
+- ENSURE ELECTRICAL WIRING AND EQUIPMENT ARE APPROVED FOR USE IN YOUR DUST-HAZARD CONDITIONS.
 According to OSHA, "The use of proper electrical equipment in hazardous locations is crucial to eliminating a common ignition source.
 See OSHA 29 CFR 1910.399 to determine your level of hazard.

-USE ONLY VACUUM CLEANERS APPROVED FOR DUST COLLECTION IN YOUR HAZARD CONDITIONS.
-Essential in hazardous dust environments, explosion proof vacuums approved for Class II conditions don't produce sparks.
+- USE ONLY VACUUM CLEANERS APPROVED FOR DUST COLLECTION IN HAZARDOUS CONDITIONS.
+Essential in hazardous dust environments, explosion-proof vacuums approved for Class II conditions don't produce sparks.

 Download our infographic, 10 Tips to Help Prevent Dust Explosions.